-All permanent licensed Masters may purchase insurance to defend himself or herself in any Coast Guard investigation of a marine incident, or Coast Guard action against the employee's license resulting from such incident.
+All permanent licensed Masters may purchase insurance to defend themselves in any Coast Guard investigation of a marine incident, or Coast Guard action against the employee's license resulting from such incident.
 Upon proof of purchase, Management will reimburse each Master on a quarterly basis, one hundred twenty-five dollars (\$125.00).